22lavonne/MAGE-Ontology/documentation/key-notions.md

 ## Address
 ### Description
-An object that holds the Memory address of a given symbol.
-It's an object itself so it can point to other objects.
+An address is the memory address that holds the data of a given symbol.
+It is considered an object in this schema so it can be referenced, while also be used as an operand in assmebly instructions.
+The address itself is stored as a string.

 ![Address](../Schema/schema_diagram_images/address_schema.png)